 Slice radishes into 1/8-inch-thick rounds; set aside.
-Working with a channel knife, cut about six parallel, evenly spaced grooves down the length of the cucumber.
+Working with a channel knife, cut about 6 parallel, evenly spaced grooves down the length of the cucumber.
 Slice cucumber crosswise into 1/4-inch-thick rounds; set aside.
 Using the channel knife, slice about 8 parallel evenly spaced grooves down length of daikon.
 Slice into 1/4-inch rounds and set aside.

 Arrange vegetables on large platters.
 Spoon the cream cheese into a pastry bag fitted with a pastry tip or a freezer bag with the corner snipped off.
 Pipe cream cheese onto each vegetable.
 Garnish with chives and mint leaves.